cdomingo0409/philadelphia-city-employee-earnings/README.md

 Key Insights:
 For most departments, compensation is still largely driven by base pay.
 That said, there are a few departments where longevity or post separation payments noticeably increase QTD totals for a given quarter, showing that some spikes in payroll are tied to one time or transitional payments rather than ongoing staffing costs.

+** 📊 Key Business Question: How do compensation patterns change over time?**

+Instead of treating this as a one time snapshot, I built the analysis so the same department and pay breakdown views can be compared across different reporting periods (2019-2025).
+By filtering by year and quarter, it's easy to see whether changes in total compennsation are coming from base pay, overtime, or one tiome overtime payments like pose separation pay.

+Key Insight:
+Compensation patterns aren't consistent yet every quarter, some departments stay mostly base pay driven, while others shift depending on overtime needs or one time payments.
+Using the perion filter makes those changes easy to spot without mixing quarters together or impying annual totals.